-4.09 Payment Terms
+4.10 Payment Terms

-The Bridges subsidy is equal to the contract rent less the Participant Rent.
+The Bridges subsidy is equal to the Contract Rent less the Participant Rent.
 Subsidy payments will be made by the Housing Agency to the landlord on behalf of the Participants when all the following payment terms have been met:

-- The Participant leases a unit within HUD's published FMR or Local Payment Standard, or if the rent exceeds these rates, the participant's payment does not exceed 40% of their monthly income - The Participant's unit has passed an HQS inspection - The landlord and the Housing Agency have signed and dated a Bridges Contract - The Participant and landlord have signed and dated an approved lease
+- The Participant leases a unit within HUD's published FMR or LPS, whichever is greater. - The Participant's unit has passed an HQS inspection - The landlord and the Housing Agency have signed and dated a Bridges Contract - The Participant and landlord have signed and dated an approved lease charges (e.g., garage rental, cable TV, storage lockers, pet deposits) must be described in the lease and approved by the Housing Agency.

 The landlord may not charge more rent for Assisted Units than for comparable unassisted units.
 The landlord may not assess additional charges to the Participant for items not included in the rent unless all other Participants pay the same charges for the same items.
-All additional charges (e.g., garage rental, cable TV, storage lockers, pet deposits) must be described in the lease and approved by the Housing Agency.
+All additional